Cultural impact of Michael Jackson: India

 India's entertainment tax was waived by the ruling Shiv Sena just for Jackson to perform in the country.
-Jackson visited India in 1996 during his History World Tour where he was greeted by thousands of fans with the media noting that his security force larger than that of the Prime Minister.
+Jackson visited India in 1996 during his History World Tour, where he was greeted by thousands of fans; the media noted that his security force was larger than that of the Prime Minister.
 A journalist told Condé Nast Traveler, "These were the days when noise control norms were still lax, and one could hear his music for miles.
 People were going nuts - they were singing and dancing in the streets."
 His show in Mumbai was performed in front of a sold out audience of 70,000 in an effort to raise funds to provide jobs for young people in the state of Maharashtra.
 Upon his arrival, an unprecedented frenzy as 15 km of Bombay's streets were filled with fans hoping to catch a glimpse of Michael Jackson who was escorted to his hotel by a 30-car police motorcade.
 BBC reported this brew tensions and separations within the Shiv Sena party, as oppositions asked how a Hindu right-wing party could back a pop concert which "represented Western values".
 Suketu Mehta summed it up, "And well, what is culture?
 He represents certain values in America which India should not have any qualms in accepting.
 We should like to accept that part of America that is represented by Jackson."
 Sony Music Entertainment India stated that millions of Jackson's records had been distributed in the country with Jackson accounting for 26% of all music downloads in India following his death.
 British-born hip-hop star Hard Kaur explained, "Actors, established choreographers, aspiring composers, kids in dance shows [...]
 Go to any village, any corner in India and you'll find everyone is familiar with the name Michael Jackson."
 Top Bollywood actor Shah Rukh Khan stated that he was a huge fan of Jackson with Khan later brought Bollywood together two months later in order to pay tribute to Michael Jackson which was televised to Indian audiences.